thiswinex/nn-compression-simple/README.md

 # nn-compression-simple
-a simple NN compression tools using ADMM
+a simple NN compression tool using ADMM